 Dao (or Tao) can simply mean “The Natural Way”.

 Of course, things aren’t always simple!
-Attempting to answer the question “What is Dao” on a single webpage, we should remember that it is a question that preoccupied thinkers from all the major philosophical schools in ancient China, not only within “Daoism” itself.
+Attempting to answer “What is Dao” on a single webpage, we should remember that it is a question that preoccupied thinkers from all the major philosophical schools in ancient China, not only within “Daoism” itself.

-The ancient Chinese “pictograph” image for the word Dao shows a person running along a path.
+The ancient Chinese “pictograph” for the word Dao shows a person running along a path.
 It is an image that reveals motion, change, a journey.
 Commenting on this, author Deng Ming-Dao writes:

 “Those who want to study Dao can gain much from that simple image.
 It represents the path each of us follows through life.
 Sometimes intellectual definitions of Dao can be challenging.
 Returning to the image of Dao centres our contemplations.”